 Cold temperatures are best, but you don’t want freezing temperatures.
 There are compartments in refrigerators that allow you to control humidity.
 Use a low humidity setting.
 Apples can be stored on the counter, but they won’t last as long.

 In the past, many Americans would store apples in root cellars as it served as the perfect condition for storing apples all winter long.

-Well, we have had the wettest summer that I can remember, and it was definitely needed.
-We live in an arid, desert climate, which is actually ideal for the fruit.
+Well, we live in an arid, desert climate, which is actually ideal for the fruit.
 We are able to irrigate with mountain runoff and the river that runs through our valley.

 It is super important that we are conscious of water usage though, as it is not as abundant for us compared to other areas in Washington.
 We are constantly looking at more efficient and sustainable irrigation systems because of this.

 4) Besides the customer connection, why do you sell through Facebook Marketplace rather than farmer’s markets?

 I used to go to farmer’s markets, but I found that they weren’t worth my time.
 I prefer to do all my orders, pack them in the morning, deliver them during the day, and be done.
 Then I can focus on whatever I need to focus on.
 Facebook did a lot of that for me.
 My loyal customers could reshare a post.
 I would instantly be talking to my customers, so it wasn’t like I just got an order in without a face attached to it.

 In a rural location, Facebook groups are widely used.
 This business model was especially effective for me before I had my own fruit stand.